piguman3/Just-another-mining-program-for-CC/README.md

 ## How to install
 Download the files to your PC, and drag and drop `turtlemine.lua` into your ***turtles*** and `monitormine.lua` into the CC:Tweaked ***computer*** that is connected to a monitor.

+Alternatively, you could also perform the `pastebin get VCcEPSP6` to download the program to turtles, and the `pastebin get Gjf1ASgh` for computers, without the need to download files from github.

 Both systems will require a wireless or advanced wireless modems.

+When the program is started up, the computer will tell the instructions to the turtles.

+## NOTES
+Some features I would like to add would be the ability to mine up or down, and colour codes in advanced monitors.